Norman Geisler: Outline of Geisler's Apologetic Method

-These same twelve steps served as the framework for the chapters of the highly popular book I Don't Have Enough Faith to be an Atheist in 2004 and in his 2012 book Twelve Points that Show Christianity is True.
+These same twelve steps served as the framework for the chapters of the highly popular book I Don't Have Enough Faith to be an Atheist (co-authored with Frank Turek and published in 2004), and in Geisler's 2012 book Twelve Points that Show Christianity is True.

 Geisler's Philosophical Argument for the Existence of God (Theism)

 As an evangelical Thomist, Norman Geisler contributed the following Thomistic argument for God's existence, which was described as "his own unique contribution to the cosmological class of argument for the existence of God," and which "he developed and refined over sixty years (1956 to 2015)."